Level 6 or Level 7 NVQ for Project Managers?

 The reason this question comes up so often is simple.
 Project Manager is one of the few roles where both qualifications can be appropriate.
 The right choice depends not on job title, but on the scope of responsibility within the project.

 This guide explains the difference clearly, based on how Project Managers actually work in the real world.
+For full qualification details, assessment requirements and how to apply, refer to the NVQ pages linked throughout.

 Why Project Managers sit in the overlap